cxb3rf1lth/cybersec-hub/src/prd.md

 - Messages stored in `messages` array with conversation grouping
 - Conversations tracked in `conversations` array with metadata
 - Repositories with full file trees, commits, issues, and pull requests
+- Project templates with files, metadata, and usage statistics in `templates` array
+- Tool repositories with tool specifications and categories in `toolRepositories` array
 - Code editor sessions with collaborative state management
 - Persistent state across sessions using Spark KV storage